 Eat Up On Fiber

 Fiber belongs to the healthy dietary components.
 It can make you feel full for longer, thus boosting your weight loss and saying bye-bye to your hunger pangs.
 It also plays an important role in your digestion.
 Besides that, your body naturally eliminates excess estrogen with fiber.
-Some of the most fiber-rich foods include fruits and vegetables, beans and legumes, nuts, seeds, and herbs.
+Some of the most fiber-rich foods include fruits and vegetables, beans and legumes, nuts, seeds, grains and herbs.

 Certain health problems can be helped with a correct diet.
 Estrogen dominance is believed to be among those problems.

 Estrogen is a female sex hormone, which is also produced in male bodies.
 It plays a primary role in the maintenance of the proper functioning of the female reproductive system.
 There are three types of estrogen: estriol, estradiol, and estrone.
 Any imbalances in levels of these hormones may lead to a negative outcome.
 One of such deviations is estrogen dominance.
 This condition can be treated with the help of medication, surgery, or a diet.
 Knowing estrogen dominance foods to avoid can help you naturally reduce the level of estrogen in your body.
-The best approach, however, is to consult with your doctor and stick to their recommendations.
+The best approach, however, is to consult with your doctor or dietitian and stick to their recommendations.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!